SanjineeCodes/JS-Tutorial/README.md

 ## TypeScripting
 On the top of JavaScript, TypeScript adds static typing.
-Also TypeScript is Object Oriented.
+Also TypeScript is Object Oriented Programming Language whereas JavaScript is the programming language for the web
 1. JavaScript is a loosely typed language.
 It can be difficult to understand what types of data are being passed around in JavaScript.
 2. In JavaScript, function parameters and variables don't have any information!
 So developers need to look at documentation, or guess based on the implementation.
 3. TypeScript allows specifying the types of data being passed around within the code, and has the ability to report errors when the types don't match.